openvinotoolkit/model_server/docs/mediapipe.md

     ]
 }
 ```
-Nodes in the MediaPipe graphs can reference both to the models configured in model_config_list section and in subconfigs.
+Nodes in the MediaPipe graphs can reference both the models configured in model_config_list section and in subconfigs.

 ### MediaPipe configuration options explained